DNSBelgium/rdap/README.md

     </web-app>

 # Upgrading from 1.1.0 to 2.0.x
 A lot of unused classes and dependencies are removed.
-For the dependencies you need to add them to your own project if you are using these dependencies directly.

 Removed all classes in the be.dnsbelgium.rate, be.dnsbelgium.rdap.servlet and be.dnsbelgium.rdap.spring.security packages
 * LeakyBucket and related classes